 The “Four Harmonious Friends” is one of the beloved tales from Bhutan.
 The image of a bird, rabbit, and monkey standing on each other’s shoulders on the back of a patient elephant portrays social and environmental harmony.

-The small plant grows into a big, beautiful tree full of healthy fruits.
-Working together synergizing their individual talents, the four friends enjoy the fruits and inspire the rest to join their journey (network) to make a collective difference, harmoniously.
+Working together synergising their individual talents, the four friends enjoy the fruits and inspire the rest to join their journey (network) to make a collective difference, harmoniously.

 The Fountain Effect Logo